Monthly Archives: October 2014

 Leap Motion proof of concept

-Didgeridoo performed by Jimmie P Rodgers, recorded with a Zoom H2 at various Mic Gain levels.
-Permission to play under CC0 has been gracefully given by the artist.
+The didgeridoo sound was performed by Jimmie P Rodgers, recorded with a Zoom H2 at various mic gain levels.
+Permission to use it under CC0 was graciously granted by the artist.

 See it live.
 Click here.